jtsmith2020/veracode-cli/README.md

 A Command Line Interface for using Veracode Services in a software development environment that uses Git for source control.
 Configuration of the Veracode Services is managed via JSON data structures that are stored and managed with the repository and which are Branch aware.

+### Branch Aware?

+The `veracode.config` file is in JSON format and it's root object is a list.
+Each element in the list is a dictionary of configuration settings for all of the Veracode Services along with a `match_pattern` value.
+The `match_pattern` is a regular expression and when the `veracode-cli` is executed it will use the current branch name (either passed as an argument or retrieved from the current Git branch) to match against the `match_pattern` values of each dictionary and the first one which matches will be used as the configuration for the Service and Command that are executed.

 ## Installation

 `pip install veracode-cli`